chef-boneyard/chef-web-docs-2016/docs_server/source/private_chef_10x_admin.rst

 .. warning::

-  While this attribute can be changed, we recommend you do not deviate from out typical, supported layout.
+  While this attribute can be changed, we recommend you do not deviate from our typical, supported layout.

 *Default Value*: